 Can I generate and sell electricity to an electric utility?

-The details of how to connect to and sell electricity to electric utilities vary by state and utility company.
-Many state governments have "net metering" or other laws and regulations that specify the types of small-scale generators that can connect to electric utilities and how generator owners are compensated for any excess electricity they produce.
-In some states, each utility determines if and how they will allow connection and pay for the electricity.
+The requirements for how to connect to and sell electricity to electric utilities vary by state and utility company.
+Many state governments have "net metering" or other laws and regulations that specify the types of small-scale generators that can be connected to electric utilities and the amount compensated for any excess electrity produced by a generator owner.
+In some states, each utility determines the requirements for connectivity and any compensation to a generator owner.

 Metering and Rate Arrangements for Grid-Connected Systems (Department of Energy, Office of Energy Efficiency and Renewable Energy)